MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

   Connect-AzureAD
   ```

-    In the **Sign in to your Account** screen that opens, enter your Office 365 admin account and password to connect you to your service, and click **Sign in**.
+    In the **Sign in to your Account** screen that opens, enter your admin account and password to connect you to your service, and click **Sign in**.

     ![Enter your Office 365 credentials](../media/a2b4e2f3-436f-4a6c-b571-1a192698acea.png)